UshurbakiyevDavlat/FilamentAnalyticsAdminApplication/README.md

-## IAnalytics admin panel project
+## Filament example admin panel project

 ### Description
-This project is a part of IAnalytics project.
+This project is a part of Filament example project.
-- It is an admin panel for IAnalytics project.
+- It is an admin panel for Filament example.
 - It is based on Laravel 10.22.0 and Filament 3.0.
 - Database is postgresql 13.0
 - It is a dockerized project.